- Open the Apple Music app on your Android device.

 - From the bottom of the screen, tap Library, For You, Browse, or Radio.

-- Tap the menu button , then tap Settings.
+- At the top of the screen, tap the menu button , then tap Settings.

 - Scroll to the Restrictions section, then tap Content Restrictions.

 - Enter a four-digit passcode, then enter it again to confirm it.

 Entering a passcode prevents anyone from making changes to this setting without your approval.
 Make sure that you remember your passcode because you must enter it when you want to change your content restrictions in the future.
 If you can’t remember your passcode, there's no way to recover it.
 To make changes, you have to delete Apple Music from your device, then reinstall it.

 - Tap Enable Content Restrictions to turn it on.
 Then select the restrictions that you want:

 - Tap Music to turn off access to explicit content.

 - Tap Movies to select which ratings you want to allow access to or turn off access to movies entirely.